tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 ##### Who?

-<u>Neon Exchange (NEX)</u> a NEO dApp.
+<u>Neon Exchange (NEX)</u> a NEO dApp

-- Initially focussed on NEO, GAS and NEP-5 token transactions.
-Exchange on Ethereum and other blockchains planned
+- Initially focussed on NEO, GAS and NEP-5 token transactions  -  Exchange on Ethereum and other block chains planned
-- off-chain matching engine will be scalable, distributed, fault-tolerant, function continuously and without downtime;
+- Off-chain matching engine will be scalable, distributed, fault-tolerant, function continuously and without downtime
 - Consensus is achieved using cryptographically signed requests, public ledgers of transactions

 <u>0x</u> An Ethereum ERC20 based smart contract token (ZRX)